How to Read an ETF Factsheet: The Numbers That Matter

 What is the most important number on an ETF factsheet?

-For a passive index fund, the Ongoing Charges Figure (OCF) is the starting point - it is the annual cost deducted from your returns.
-But the tracking difference is often more revealing: it shows whether the fund is actually delivering the index return minus fees, or whether additional costs are creating a larger gap.
-Look at both together.
+For a passive index fund, the OCF is the starting point.
+But tracking difference is often more revealing - it shows whether additional costs beyond the headline OCF are creating a larger gap to the index.

 What should beta be for a simple index ETF?